r5d/fsfi/md/news/mh-schools-floss.md

 <!-- pubdate: 20190728 -->

-# IT syllabus of  class XI in Maharshtra now includes FLOSS
+# IT syllabus of  class XI in Maharashtra now includes FLOSS

 We are happy to announce that the Maharashtra State Board's IT syllabus of XI standard is now based on Free/Libre and Open Source